New perspectives for mountain farming

 Plantahof, Landquart (Switzerland), 15 - 17 June 2026

-Abstract submission deadline: February 1, 2026
+Abstract submission deadline: February 6, 2026

-Early bird fees until March 14, 2025
+Early bird fees until April 20, 2026

 We are excited to invite you to the “Mountain Grassland and Livestock Joint Conference”.
 Exchange on mountain farming, share your knowledge, develop new ideas and get in contact with well-known and new colleagues in the fields of mountain grasslands and livestock research.
 Participants can look forward to engaging presentations, Swiss specialties (not only cheese and chocolate, but also a great social dinner) and an enriching excursion in breathtaking landscapes.
 Join us to connect with experts, explore innovative solutions, and contribute to the sustainable future of mountain ecosystems.